- HEALTH & NUTRITION

 As we mentioned earlier in our quick explanation about ATP (adenosine triphosphate), it's the main source of fuel for the cells, and in turn, the body.
 As the body uses ATP, it begins to break down and becomes ADP (adenosine diphosphate) when it loses a phosphate group.
 Creatine contains phosphate of its own and can give its phosphate to ADP, allowing it to become ATP to be used by the body for energy again.
 Improving the fuel that goes into cells can have some pre-workout energy benefits.

 Vitamin D deficiency is one of the most common nutritional deficiencies in the world, with an estimated 50 percent of the global population deficient in vitamin D. People who are older, have darker skin, receive less sun exposure, or are obese are more likely to suffer from vitamin D deficiency, which can contribute to low energy levels.
-Vitamin D deficiency is also linked to feelings of emotional unwellness or mental tension, which can often be tiring and cause low energy levels as well.
+Vitamin D deficiency is also linked to feelings of emotional unwellness or mental tension, which can often be tiring and cause low energy as well.
 People with vitamin D deficiency who take a vitamin D supplement report significantly improved emotional and mental health, which in turn can bring feelings of increased energy.
 If you have a vitamin D deficiency, taking a vitamin D supplement may help improve your overall energy levels.

 What is the best supplement for energy?